Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 final String content = "Test message 1";
 // The display name of the sender, if null (i.e. not specified), an empty name will be set. final String senderDisplayName = "An important person";
-// The message priority level, such as 'NORMAL' or 'HIGH',
-// if null (i.e. not specified), 'NORMAL' will be set. final ChatMessagePriority priority = ChatMessagePriority.HIGH;
 SendChatMessageRequest message = new SendChatMessageRequest()
-    .setPriority(priority)
     .setType(ChatMessageType.TEXT)
     .setContent(content)
     .setSenderDisplayName(senderDisplayName);